“A dreamily romantic hotel in a gorgeous country setting, with big views, gourmet food and a heated pool”

 - Stunning food at the 2 restaurants: an inventive Michelin-starred hotspot and a casual bistro, both headed by the illustrious Andreu Genestra

-- Just 24 unique bedrooms: some have terraces, others loads of indoor space but all have robes, hydro-massage tubs, Aveda toiletries and a huge bed
+- Just 24 unique rooms: some have terraces, others loads of indoor space but all have robes, hydro-massage tubs and Aveda toiletries

 - The utter peace - all you really hear is the tinkling of goats' bells from nearby fields